GabrielMoreau/uvmat-doc/help/README.md

 ### 3.7 Data organisation in a  project

 The package is designed to foster a good data organisation.
-The raw data from a project should be organised as:[[BR]] *[!Project/Campaign/Experiment/DataSeries/data files]*.
+The raw data from a project should be organised as:

+*[!Project/Campaign/Experiment/DataSeries/data files]*.

 * *Project* contains all information on a project.
 * *Campaign* corresponds to a series of experiments obtained by varying a given set of physical parameters.
 A set of  parameter names (with units) is expected to be associated to a campaign.
 A project may involve several campaigns corresponding to different configurations, hence different relevant parameters.
 For a single configuration, 'Campaign' can be at the top of the data tree, without an additional 'Project' level.
 The UVMAT package does not manage levels above 'Campaign'.